zuphilip/ORCID-Source/orcid-model/src/main/resources/record_2.0/README.md

 ## Changes from Release candidate 2.0_rc3:
 ### Search
-- Addition of search endpoints
+- Addition of search endpoints.

 ### Peer-review
-- Change external-id-type 'PEER-REVIEW' to 'peer-review'
+- Change external-id-type 'PEER-REVIEW' to 'peer-review'.
-- Addition of 'peer-review service' as a group type for peer-reviews
+- Addition of 'peer-review service' as a group type for peer-reviews.
-- Peer-review groups look-up by name option
+- Peer-review groups lookup by name option.

 ### Email addresses
-- Include primary and verified status when reading an email address
+- Include primary and verified status when reading an email address.

 ## Changes from Version 1.2
 A number of changes to the ORCID API have been made to improve on the existing 1.2 release, this section highlights the most notable changes.

 ### Multiple XSD
-The ORCID Messages Schema has been broken down in to multiple files.
+The ORCID Messages Schema has been broken down into multiple files.
 Namespaces are now used and common elements are reused in multiple sections.

 ### Per item API
 With version 2.0 the ORCID API information is now added, updated, and read as individual items, as compared to entire sections of a record as was the case with 1.2.
 Existing items are read, updated or deleted using their put-code, and new items must be posted individually (with the exception of works which can be added up to 100 at a time).
 To read an entire section of a record the activities summary can be accessed.